Naming and Tagging Conventions

 Statusstatus_valuestatus_active, status_draft, status_deprecated

 • Assign an owner.
-One or two people (Marketing Ops or CRM lead) should review new objects and enforce the convention.
+One or two people should review new objects and watch for consistency.